From BR Bullpen

 McCarver signed a unique contract after the 1976 season.
 He was offered a job as broadcaster for the Toronto Blue Jays.
 The Philadelphia Phillies countered with an offer to stay on as a player then have two years as a broadcaster after the 1977 season.
 McCarver stayed on the field through 1979 before moving to the booth but was also activated as a player at the end of 1980 in order to allow him to become a four-decade player.
 With the Phillies he was the personal catcher of future Hall of Fame pitcher Steve Carlton (whom McCarver also caught as the starting catcher for the St. Louis Cardinals in the 1960s), while serving as a pinch-hitter on his days off from catching.
 McCarver also played for the Montreal Expos and Boston Red Sox.
 He served two stints each with the Cardinals and Phillies.

 He was a television broadcaster for the Phillies from 1980 to 1982, the New York Mets from 1983 to 1998, and the New York Yankees from 1999 to 2001.
-He also broadcast nationally for FOX Sports, being a fixture on postseason broadcasts.
-He was awarded the Hall of Fame's Ford C. Frick Award for 2012.
+He also broadcast nationally for FOX Sports, being a fixture on postseason broadcasts for 18 years, during which he partnered with Jack Buck.
+He was awarded the Hall of Fame's Ford C. Frick Award in 2012.
 Heading into the 2013 season, he announced that it would be his last one in the booth, explaining that he wanted to "to step down while I could still do the job."
+Thus the 2013 World Series were his last one, but he did not fully retire at that point, instead joining the Cardinals' regional cable network as a part-time analyst starting in 2014.

 Notable Achievements